North Caucasus Military District: Post 1989

-The 58th Army's creation was announced on April 26, 1995; previously there had only been corps headquarters in the District (and the 58th was formed from the previous 42nd Army Corps headquarters).
+The 58th Combined Arms Army's creation was announced on April 26, 1995; previously there had only been corps headquarters in the District.
+The new 58th Army was formed from the previous 42nd Army Corps headquarters.
 8th Guards Army Corps was disbanded in 1998.

 In 2006 the District included the 42nd Guards Motor Rifle Division at Khankala, in the environs of Grozny in Chechniya, the 20th "Prikarpatsko-Berlinskaya" Guards Motor Rifle Division (which may have absorbed the 56th Guards Air Assault Brigade), the 33rd Independent Motor Rifle Regiment (Volgograd), the 131st Motor Rifle Brigade (Maykop – former 9 MRD), the 58th Army (headquarters at Vladikavkaz) with the 19th Motor Rifle Division, 136th "Umansko-Berlinskaya" Independent Guards Motor Rifle Brigade, and other brigades and regiments, the 4th Air Army, the Transcaucasus Group of Forces, the Caspian Flotilla, and other formations and units.
 These other formations and units included the newly forming 33rd and 34th Independent Motor Rifle Brigades (Mountain).

 The District was the primary Russian military formation responsible for managing the Chechen conflict throughout the First and Second Chechen Wars.
 Insurgent activity slowly decreased in the early 2000s.
 Twenty-six soldiers won the star of the Hero of the Russian Federation in the first war, and 43 in the second.

 In the first decade of the 21st century, the Armed Forces did not have the primary role in directing the anti-terrorist effort in the North Caucasus region.
 The Regional Operational Headquarters (ROSh), chaired by the Deputy Director FSB RF (Head of the department for protection of the constitutional structure and the campaign against terrorism) directed and conducted the counter-terrorist operation.
 Subordinated to it was the Combined Grouping of Troops (OGV) in the North Caucasus drawing on the Armed Forces, the Interior Troops, the FSB, and other agencies.

 During the 2008 South Ossetia War, troops from this district were involved in combat operations in South Ossetia and inside Georgian territory.

 The Southern Military District was formed on October 22, 2010, and the North Caucasus Military District was disbanded.

 Lieutenant General Alexander Galkin took command of the Southern Military District.